PMBOK 8 language changes for PMP 2026: outputs, outcomes, benefits, value, success, and project-to-operations boundaries.

-This chapter translates the definition-level changes that quietly affect how readers judge PMP 2026 scenarios.
+Use this chapter to translate the PMBOK 8 language changes that quietly affect PMP 2026 scenario judgment.
 PMI did not just rename familiar ideas.
 It sharpened the difference between finished work and realized value, broadened the idea of success, and made strategic context harder to ignore.

 The point of this chapter is to stop stale language from producing stale decisions.
 If a candidate still treats deliverable completion as the whole story, or treats a project like a permanent operating function, the strongest answer will often look wrong until the terms are cleaned up.